ScaryEnderman/Twitter-Bots-Tutorial/README.md

 > Inside your generated folder with your code from STEP 2 and STEP 4 create a textfile and save it as xy.bat (name doesn't matter)

-> Double click the Batch file you just created and login to heroku: https://devcenter.heroku.com/articles/quickstart
+> Double click the Batch file you just created and [login to Heroku](https://devcenter.heroku.com/articles/quickstart)

 > Now type the following three commands:
 ```